niklasramo/dragdoll/docs/docs/draggable.md

       draggable.on(eventName, (e: any) => console.log(e));
     });

-    // If you need to dispose anything when e.g. the draggable is destroyed
+    // If you need to dispose anything when e.g. the Draggable is destroyed
     // you can do it via the events.
 Note that Draggable automatically removes
     // all listeners on destroy so you don't have to do that explicitly. draggable.on('destroy', () => {
       // Dispose anything you need.
     });

-    // Finally we return the minimum required data for the plugin so Draggable
-    // can add it to the list of plugins.
-This object can have other properties
-    // too or it can be a class instance, the choice is yours. return {
-      name: 'logger',
-      version: '1.0.0',
+    // Extend the Draggable instance's type to include this plugin in it.
+    // Note that you can extend the Draggable type in other ways too here, e.g.
+    // add new properties or whatever your is needed for your plugin. const extendedDraggable = draggable as typeof draggable & {
+      plugins: { [pluginInstance.name]: typeof pluginInstance };
     };

+    // Add the plugin to the Draggable instance. extendedDraggable.plugins[pluginInstance.name] = pluginInstance;

+    // Finally, return the extended Draggable instance. return extendedDraggable;
   };
 }